LegallyNotBlonde/Fire-Analysis/README.md

-# Fire-Analysis: The Growing Threat of Wildfires
+# Fire-Analysis: The Growing Threat of Wildfires and Their Costs

 ## Project Collaborators: